bruce-hill/tomo/docs/lists.md

 ## Length

-Array length can be accessed by the `.length` field:
+List length can be accessed by the `.length` field:

 ```tomo
 >> [10, 20, 30].length